centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation-4-nodes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 > Debian 12 is not supported yet for HA installations using Centreon version 24.04.
-If you wish to install an HA platform with this configuration, please contact your sales representative.
+If you wish to install an HA platform with this configuration, please contact your Centreon sales representative.

 ## Prerequisites